luisamador/packer/website/source/intro/getting-started/build-image.html.md

 ## The Template

-The configuration file used to define what image we want built and how is called a *template* in Packer terminology.
+The configuration file used to define what image we want built and how, is called a *template* in Packer terminology.
 The format of a template is simple [JSON](http://www.json.org/).
 JSON struck the best balance between human-editable and machine-editable, allowing both hand-made templates as well